 The attitudes to risk implicit within three particular distortion risk measures are studied.
-Our attention is focused on the characterization of the attitudes toward risk of the VaR, TVaR and a class of four-parameter distortion risk measures that are called GlueVaR (Belles-Sampera et al., 2014a).
+Our attention is focused on the characterization of the attitudes toward risk of the VaR, TVaR and a class of four-parameter distortion risk measures that are called GlueVaR(8).
 The high flexibility of the GlueVaR distortion measures allows different specific attitudes to be reflected.
 We examine the additional risk information provided by these risk measures and their usefulness for decision makers.